-Both programs offer high-speed Internet for just $9.95 a month.
+Both programs offer high-speed Internet for just $9.95 a month for the first year ($14.95/month afterwards).
 Both programs offer a personal computer for just $150.
 But, Internet Basics offers free introductory computer education classes while Connect to Compete customers pay a small $1 fee per class.

 How to Qualify for Internet Basics

-CenturyLink agreed to offer the Internet Basic plan so that the Federal Communications Commission (FCC) would approve its 2011 purchase of Qwest Communications, another telephone company.
+CenturyLink agreed to offer the Internet Basics plan so that the Federal Communications Commission (FCC) would approve its 2011 purchase of Qwest Communications, another telephone company.

 In short, you probably qualify for the Internet Basics program if: